Why is M1 Chip on Apple so critical?

 M1 Chip’s CPU Performance

 The M1 chip is a single system on a chip (SoC) instead of collecting separate processing parts.
 Its unified memory architecture enables multiple processor components to access the same data pool without copying data from one another.
-This allows for greater speed and efficiency than was ever possible with Intel chips.
+This allows for greater speed and efficiency than was ever possible with other chips.

-To be more exact, the M1 chip’s CPU performance is 3.5x faster while its GPU performance is 6x faster compared to the Intel chips used in older Mac models.
+To be more exact, the M1 chip’s performance is 3.5x faster while its GPU performance is 6x faster compared to the Intel chips used in older Mac models.

 Its CPU performance is 2x faster than the latest laptop chips while only using 25% of the power.
 Further enhancements are also possible through the integration of the M1 chip with Apple’s proprietary software.